HMS Illustrious (1896)

 The third HMS Illustrious of the British Royal Navy was a Majestic-class pre-dreadnought battleship.
 The ship was built at the Chatham Dockyard; her keel was laid down in March 1895, her completed hull was launched in September 1896, and she was commissioned into the fleet in April 1898.
 She was armed with a main battery of four 12 in guns and a secondary battery of twelve 6 in guns.
 The ship had a top speed of 16 kn.

 Illustrious was assigned to the Mediterranean Fleet until 1904.
 Transferred to the Channel Fleet (which was subsequently reorganised to the Atlantic Fleet) she underwent a refit which was duly completed in early 1906.
 Rendered obsolete by the emergence of the new dreadnoughts, she served with the Home Fleet from 1908.
-One of the oldest battleships in the Royal Navy when World War I broke out, she served as a guard ship at various regions around Northern England until late 1915.
+One of the oldest battleships in the Royal Navy when the First World War broke out, she served as a guard ship at various regions around Northern England until late 1915.
 Her main armament was removed and she then served as a store ship for the remainder of the war.
 She was decommissioned in 1919 and scrapped the following year.